sseth345/srilanka-learning-platform/BOOK_UPLOAD_SETUP.md

 **POST `/api/books/upload`** (Teachers only)
 - Upload PDF file (max 50MB)
+- If Cloudinary credentials are present: stream the file to Cloudinary (`resource_type: raw`)
-- Stores file in Firebase Storage
+- Otherwise: falls back to Firebase Storage upload
 - Saves metadata to Firestore
-- Makes file publicly accessible
+- Returns the secure URL for the chosen storage backend

 **GET `/api/books`**
 - List all published books